 - 1. Check the servo saver for proper operation.
 During normal maintenance, check the operation of the servo saver by grasping the servo arm and linkage and turning one of the front tires left and right.
 If the wheels turn without moving the linkages and servo arm, then the unit is operating properly.
 If the linkage and servo arm move, loosen the knurled adjustment nut on the left side servo saver shaft.
 If the servo saver becomes clogged with dirt, it may not work properly which could cause servo or linkage damage.
 The servo saver needs to be disassembled, cleaned and readjusted.
 To safely adjust the servo saver, loosen the knurled aluminum collar on the left side steering post completely.
 Then reinstall 1-1/2 turns onto the post.
-Retest the servo saver as described above.
-Adjust the servo saver tighter or looser if needed. - 2.
+Retest the servo saver as needed. - 2.
 Check to make sure that the bushings are free of dirt and debris and roll smoothly. - 3.
 Check the shocks for oil leakage.
-If the shocks have leaked any shock fluid out, you should properly refill the shocks for best performance. - 4.
+If the shocks have leaked, you should properly refill the shocks for best performance.
+Inspect the shock shafts for deep scratches. - 4.
 Check for proper gear mesh between the spur gear and the pinion gear.